uvarc/rc-website/content/userinfo/rivanna/software/anaconda.md

 {{% callout %}}
 **Use source activate not conda activate**.
 After creating a conda enviornment, you'll have to activate it.
-The default conda command of `conda activate <env>` is incompatible with use on rivanna command line.
+The default conda command of `conda activate <env>` is incompatible with use on the Rivanna command line.
- It's use must be precededby the use of the `conda init bash` command, which itself requires the user to exit the terminal, and thus end their rivanna session,in order to take effect.
+ Its use must be preceded by the use of the `conda init bash` command, which itself requires the user to exit the terminal, and thus end their Rivanna session, in order to take effect.
- To avoid this, just use `source conda activate <env>` instead.
+ To avoid this, just use `source activate <env>` instead.
+{{% /callout %}}

+{{% callout %}}
+**Tip: use `mamba` instead of `conda`.** Anaconda can take a long time to resolve environment dependencies and install packages.
+A new tool, `mamba`, has been developed to speed up this process considerably.
+You can load it using `module load micromamba` and then replace `conda` with `mamba` in any commands used to build an environment or install packages.
+Then you can still call your environment using `source activate <env>`.
 {{% /callout %}}

 # Python and MPI